 - Ad-hoc query not supported

 Redis stands for Remote Dictionary Server.
-Redis is basically composed in C language and supports C++, Ruby, Perl, PHP, Scala and others.
+Redis is basically composed in C language and supports C++, Ruby, Perl, PHP, Scala, and others.
 It is well known among all key-value stores.
 Redis can manage up to 2 to the power of 32, i.e, is roughly 4.3 billion keys.
-In fact it was tested to handle a minimum of 250 million keys at every instance.
-Redis stores all the data in the RAM and backs-up on the disk as it is in-memory with on-disk persistent database.
+In fact, it was tested to handle a minimum of 250 million keys at every instance.
+Redis stores all the data in the RAM and backs it up on the disk as it is in-memory with an on-disk persistent database.

 - Automatic failover